MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machine-groups.md

 ## Licensing requirements

-To use hosted machine group, you need the **Power Automate hosted process** license (previously Power Automate hosted RPA add-on).
+To use hosted machine group, you need the **Power Automate Hosted Process** license (previously Power Automate hosted RPA add-on).
 Assign to your environment as many capacity as the number of hosted bots you want to run in parallel in your environment.

 ### Trial licenses for evaluation

 To evaluate the hosted machine group, you need one of the following trial licensing options:

-- Use the **Power Automate hosted process** license
+- Use the **Power Automate Hosted Process** license

-    The Power Automate Hosted process license has trial versions that last 30 days and can be extended once to a total of 60 days.
-Organization admins can obtain up to 25 seats from [Microsoft 365 admin center](https://admin.microsoft.com/adminportal/home) and assign Power Automate hosted process capacity to the targeted environment.
+    The Power Automate Hosted Process license has trial versions that last 30 days and can be extended once to a total of 60 days.
+Organization admins can obtain up to 25 seats from [Microsoft 365 admin center](https://admin.microsoft.com/adminportal/home) and assign Power Automate Hosted Process capacity to the targeted environment.

 - Use the 90-days self-assisted premium trial.